tinybirdco/demo-interactive-leaderboard/README.md

-# Build user-facing analytics dashboards into your React app with Tinybird and Confluent
+# Build an interactive leaderboard with React and Tinybird

-Learn how to build a React app that emits data to a Confluent topic, uses Tinybird to query data and publish APIs, and integrate those APIs into a React app for user-facing analytics.
+Learn how to build a React app that emits game events data to Tinybird using HTTP streaming, and then utilizes Tinybird to query data and publish APIs which are integrated back into the React app for to provide motivational interactive leaderboards.

 ![Gif of the final game](/img/game-gif.gif)